AkashVidai123/AkashVidai123-Django-backend-assignment/REDME.md

 This project is a Django-based dashboard application that allows users to manage their accounts.
 It features user authentication and an admin panel for managing user accounts and viewing data.

 ## Features
-- User login and authentication
-- Dashboard for users
+## Features
+- **User Authentication**: Only authenticated users can access the dashboard.
+- **Dynamic Dashboard**: Displays user-specific data such as profile details and recent activities.
-- Admin panel for managing users
+- **Admin Customization**: Admin interface for managing users and their activities.
+- **Profile Update Form**: Users can update their profile information.

 ## Setup Instructions